 - gives parents with disabled children a comprehensive estate-planning tool

 - allows you to make changes to beneficiaries and settlement options quickly and without fees.

 Minors and mentally infirm individuals

 The Annuity Settlement Option may also be effective for minor children or mentally infirm beneficiaries.
 However, instead of naming these people directly as a beneficiary, a trustee (such as a family member) should be named “in trust for” these individuals.

 If you don’t want to risk transferring your assets in one large lump sum after your death, you should take the necessary steps now to protect your estate.
 For those who prefer a highly structured approach, a formal trust should be investigated.
 If you prefer a simpler approach, the Annuity Settlement Option from Manulife Investments may be just what you’re looking for.

-1 In Saskatchewan, jointly held property and insurance policies with a named beneficiary are included on the application for probate despite the fact that these assets do not flow through the estate and are not subject to probate fees.
+1 In Saskatchewan, jointly held property and insurance policies with a named beneficiary are included on the application for probate despite the fact that these assets don’t flow through the estate and aren’t subject to probate fees.

 The commentary in this publication is for general information only and should not be considered investment or tax advice to any party.
 Individuals should seek the advice of professionals to ensure that any action taken with respect to this information is appropriate to their specific situation.
 Manulife, Manulife Investment Management, the Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.